KhalidRajan/DataChat/README.md

  # Data Chat

 This project utilizes a RAG system to answer queries about a document or a webpage.
-The system includes a Streamlit-based front-end for user interaction.
+The system includes a Streamlit-based front-end for user interaction and a Flask-based backend for serving the RAG system.

 ## Table of Contents